 "The really good stuff is inside."
 He follows me into the basement.

 As soon as he's in, I slam the door shut behind him.
 "I saw you throw rocks at my dog."

 "Not me."
 He shakes his head.
 "I just tried to shoo him away."

 But I tell him I saw him drop a rock behind my hedge.
-He lies, claiming it was a shopping list.
+He lies, claiming it was a penny to buy candy.
 He sobs, begging me to let him out.

 I hate his weakness.

 I let myself out, back into the yard.
-He presses his face against the cellar window grill.
-I let Tippy out.
+He presses his face against the cellar window.
+I let Tippy out of his house.
 Tippy yelps and lunges against the door.
-Little Chet starts whimpering.
+Little Chet whimpers.

 Momma sticks her head out the back door.
 "Judy, did I hear crying?
 What's going on?"